 As time goes on and you start making connections, consider asking colleagues to leave an ‘endorsement’.
 These endorsements will then feature on your profile and can be used as evidence of your skills to employers.

 LinkedIn is by no means a replacement for face-to-face communication.
-Instead, it can be used as tool to expand upon the connections you already make at work or through networking.
+But a large part of how to use LinkedIn effectively is seeing it as tool to expand upon the connections you already make at work or through networking.
 LinkedIn is your digital business card – once you have made an impression on a potential contact in person, this relationship can be nurtured further online through connecting with them on LinkedIn.

 Think of LinkedIn as an ‘online CV’